shelleyolivia/learn-tutorials/figment-learn/new-pathways/celo/celo-01-connect.md

 Celo is an open platform that makes financial tools accessible to anyone with a mobile phone.
 There are one tools that is especially useful when it comes to developing DApps on the Celo network.
 ContractKit - This is a javascript package that makes it easy to interact with the Celo network and the core Celo Smart Contracts as well as custom ones built by the community.

 We are now all set up with our application and we can start writing some Javascript code.
-The first step here is to connect to the Celo **alfajores** network using ContractKit.
+The first step here is to connect to the Celo **Alfajores** network using ContractKit.

 ------------------------